2019 Nobel Prize in chemistry: 3 win for work on lithium-ion batteries

 By 1980, Goodenough had doubled the capacity of the battery to four volts by using cobalt oxide in the cathode -- one of two electrodes, along with the anode, that make up the ends of a battery.

-But that battery remained too explosive for general commercial use and needed to be tamed.
+But that battery remained too explosive for general commercial use.
 That's where Yoshino's work in the 1980s came in.
 He substituted petroleum coke, a carbon material, in the battery's anode.
 This step paved the way for the first lightweight, safe, durable and rechargeable commercial batteries to be built and enter the market in 1991.

 "We have gained access to a technical revolution," said Sara Snogerup Linse of the Nobel committee for chemistry.
 "The laureates developed lightweight batteries with high enough potential to be useful in many applications -- truly portable electronics: mobile phones, pacemakers, but also long-distance electric cars."